 - Suspended collections on defaulted loans.

 For those with private student loans, it’s a different story.
 If you have a fixed interest rate for the life of the loan, then no worries — any moves by the Fed will have no impact.
-But if you have a variable interest rate, be prepared for your student loan rate (and your monthly payment) to go up when the Fed hikes rates.
+But borrowers of variable-rate private student loans can expect to pay more as existing loans are connected with benchmarks that reflect the federal funds rate.
+New loans will be subject to the latest rate hikes in the month the loan was taken.

 Variable-rate student loans rates are typically tied to one of two benchmarks: the London Interbank Offered Rate (LIBOR) and the prime rate, according to Credible.com.
 The prime rate and LIBOR both track the federal funds rate closely, so any move by the Fed to raise short-term rates likely means rate increases on variable-rate student loans.

-If you have a variable rate student loan — or even a fixed-rate loan with a high interest rate — you might consider refinancing now to lock in the current Fed rate before it pushes any higher.
+If you have a variable-rate student loan — or even a fixed-rate loan with a high-interest rate — you might consider refinancing now to lock in the current Fed rate before it gets any higher.